HHS/TANF-app/tdrs-backend/scripts/README.md

 the RDS service that is used by Cloud.Gov uses 14 days retention for automatic backups.
 These backups can be restored by Cloud.Gov support.

-There are also other approaches to access database data by performing backups using pg_dump such as using:
+There are other approaches to access database data by performing backups using pg_dump such as using:
 ```bash
 cg-manage-rds export -o "-F c" -f ./backup.pg ${SERVICE_NAME}
 ```